HibaBenAribi/Emimr/README.md

-# Identifying Differentially Expressed Genes, Methylation Sites and Interfering RNAs in Human Genome in relation to pathologies : Application on Multiple Sclerosis Patients
+# Transcriptomic and Epigenomic Changes in Multiple Sclerosis, a Bioinformatics Analysis

 # The Project aim:
-Creat an R  script that perform a full genomic, transcriptomic and methylation study  and filter the target gene specific data .
+Creat a pipeline that perform a full genomic, transcriptomic and methylation study  and filter the target gene specific data .

 Several researche  have proved that the genomic, transcriptomic and the methylation profils are affected with environmental factors, which creat different prevalence area around the world,